 - Ableton Live is great for sound design and arrangement, whereas Reaper is more suited to recording and mixing.

 - Reaper’s has only one version, whereas Ableton Live comes in 3 main versions.
-Reaper has a very affordable licence when used for personal use.
+Reaper has a very affordable license when used for personal use.
 However, it’s more expensive when used commercially.

 - Ableton offers amazing stock plugins and far more sounds and samples than Reaper.
-So it’s easier to start designing sounds and making music right out of the box with Ableton Live.
+So, it’s easier to start designing sounds and making music immediately with Ableton Live.